litstack/litstack/docs/docs/basics/navigation.md

 [[toc]]

-Your Fjord-app has two navigations: The topbar, and your Main-Navigation.
+Your Fjord app by default contains two navigation instances: the top bar and your main navigation.
 The top navigation is for managing the admin interface, such as language, users and permissions.
-The Main-Navigation is intended for the main administration of the data of your application or your site.
+The main navigation is intended for the administration of data in your application.

-Both navigations are configured in `fjord/app/Config/NavigationConfig.php` which looks as follows:
+Both navigation instances are configured in `fjord/app/Config/NavigationConfig.php` which looks as follows:

 ```php
 class NavigationConfig extends Config